MarcusWolschon/osmeditor4android/documentation/docs/index.md

 <br></br>
 Vespucci is the first [OpenStreetMap](//openstreetmap.org) editor for Android, continuously improved and developed since 2009.
 It supports the full OpenStreetMap data model including lots of less known quirks and can be used, if necessary, completely offline.

 Editing is supported by rich, extensible and searchable presets based on the JOSM system, compatible 3rd party presets can be downloaded directly to your device.
-Fast "on the go" surveying is easy with address prediction and [name based POI creation](markdown/tutorials/name_suggestions.md).
+Fast "on the go" surveying is easy with address prediction and name based point-of-interest creation.

 Vespucci has been tested and is known to work on a wide range of devices, from small phones, tablets to more exotic or unusual hardware, for example on an Amazon Fire TV Stick.
-Vespucci currently works on all Android versions since 4.0 (access to openstreetmap.org requires at least Android 4.1, see [Can't (re-)authenticate - TLS 1.0 / 1.1 issues](http://vespucci.io/tutorials/faq/#cant-re-authenticate-tls-10-11-issues)).
+Vespucci currently works on all Android versions since 4.0 ([access to openstreetmap.org requires at least Android 4.1](tutorials/faq/#cant-re-authenticate-tls-10-11-issues)).
 It can also be used in a Google-free environment.

 #### Obtaining Vespucci: